h591296/DAT250-Assignment-Reports/Assignment 2/dat250-expass2.md

 I also tried seeking help on Discord, but I noticed that the teaching assistants were not clearly identified among the chat members.
 I was hoping that a teacher assistant could help me with my questions or review my code for some guidance.
 Unfortunately, this did not happen.

 Due to the fact that I had work commitments on both Friday and Saturday, I could not use any additional time to work on this assignment.
 By this point, I had invested a significant amount of time troubleshooting my code, and I ultimately concluded that I had already dedicated enough time to figure out the issues with my project.

+### Pending issues with this assignment that I did not manage to solve
+The most significant issues with this assignment are:
+1. Test errors: In the beginning I managed to get the tests right even though the main-method did not run without errors.
+After I tried the @Getter and @Setter from Lombok, the tests did no longer run correctly.
+Even though I changed it back, the tests did not run without errors.
+2. Main method errors: The primary method consistently encountered errors and did not run correctly, even after extensive trubleshooting.
+3. Database Inspection: Due to the main method errors, inspecting the database and confirming the correct setup of tables was not possible.